timcowlishaw/website/pages/commercial.md

 ### <span class="line">Commercial work</span>&emsp;<span class="line">_Trabajo comercial_</span>{.default-margin}

-Selected examples of my recent commercial work as a designer and developer:
+Selected examples of my recent commercial work as a designer and developer.
+(If you're interested in the more technical side of my work, take a look at [my GitHub profile](https://github.com/timcowlishaw){target="_blank" rel="me"} too, most of what I work on day-to-day there is public).

 #### [1020.live](https://1020.live/){target="_blank"} – 1020 Radio
 [![Screenshots of the 1020.live website](/assets/img/1020.png)](https://1020.live){target="_blank"}